ChandimaHerath/pos-webapp-front-end-with-jQuery_AJAX/readme.md

 -----
 ## About

-This is a front-end for a web app which is developed using HTML CSS and mainly adminLTE and Boostrap.
+This is a front-end for a web app which is developed using HTML CSS and mainly adminLTE and Boostrap.The API connectivity gained using AJAX.
 This lets the user to deal with basic crud operations of a point of sales system.
 Redesigning and distribution is allowed.

 ----
 ## How to Use